rovin76/Redux-1/README.md

 # Redux-1 :

--> It is a single place to manage all information.
+It is a single place to manage all information.

--actions
+- actions
--dispatch -
+- dispatch
-By Rovin Singh

-- cmd: `npm i redux react-redux`
+* cmd: `npm i redux react-redux`
-- create Reducer Function.
+* create Reducer Function.
-- create initial state.
+* create initial state.
-- createStore and Pass Reducer Function and initialState to it.
+* createStore and Pass Reducer Function and initialState to it.
-- wrap our Application ReduxeProvider and pass store to it.
+* wrap our Application ReduxeProvider and pass store to it.
-- using useDispatch and useSelector in our application.
+* using useDispatch and useSelector in our application.
   - useDispatch to perform action.
   - useSelector for reading data from store.

+# Created BY Rovin Singh 07/06/2022